artdavis/youngengineers/README.md

-# youngengineers
+# Young Engineers Club Curriculum

-Curriculum for educating young engineers in a secondary school weekly after-school program.
+This is a curriculum for a teacher/facilitator to use in a secondary school weekly young engineers educational program.

-For a complete formatted compilation of all the information here, check out the file `Book.pdf`.
+For a complete formatted compilation of all the information here, check out `Young_Engineers_Club_Curriculum.pdf`.

 The documentation here is written in [asciidoc](http://asciidoc.org/) format.
 You can build the pdf document via docbook: